Chart Color Schemes

 Fingal Bay is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Fingal Bay had a cultural diversity level below average, with 88.9% of its population being citizens, 85.6% born in Australia, and 96.9% speaking English only at home.
-Christianity was the predominant religion in Fingal Bay, comprising 62.6% of the population, compared to 57.4% across Rest of NSW.
+Fingal Bay had a cultural diversity index below the average, with 88.9% of its population being Australian citizens, 85.6% born in Australia, and 96.9% speaking English only at home.
+Christianity was the predominant religion, practised by 62.6% of Fingal Bay's population, compared to 57.4% across the Rest of NSW.
 The top three ancestry groups were English (36.3%), Australian (27.9%), and Irish (11.1%).

 Frequently Asked Questions - Diversity